pirate/security-growler/README.md

 }
 ```

-**To enable or disable alert channels, such as Notifcation Center or Growl:**
+**To enable or disable alert methods, such as Notifcation Center or Growl:**

 Change the `LOGGERS` section to suit your needs.